Proceedings of the 4th OWLED Workshop on OWL: Experiences and Direction

 , , , , , , and

-Current access control research follows two parallel themes: many efforts focus on developing novel access control models meeting the policy needs of real world application domains while others are exploring new policy languages.
+Current access control research follows two parallel themes: many efforts focus on developing novel access control models meeting the policy needs of real-world application domains, while others are exploring new policy languages.
 This paper is motivated by the desire to develop a synergy between these themes facilitated by OWL.
-Our vision for the future is a world where advanced access control concepts are embodied in models that are supported by policy languages in a natural intuitive manner, while allowing for details beyond the models to be further specified in the policy language.
-In this paper we specifically study the relationship between the Web Ontology Language (OWL) and the Role Based Access Control (RBAC) model.
+Our vision for the future is a world where advanced access control concepts are embodied in models that are supported by policy languages in a natural, intuitive manner, while allowing for details beyond the models to be further specified in the policy language.
+In this paper, we specifically study the relationship between the Web Ontology Language (OWL) and the Role Based Access Control (RBAC) model.
 Although OWL is a web ontology language and not specifically designed for expressing authorization policies, it has been used successfully for this purpose in previous work such as KAoS and Rei.
-We show two different ways to support the NIST Standard RBAC model in OWL and then discuss how the OWL constructions can be extended to model attribute-based RBAC or more generally attribute-based access control.
+We show two different ways to support the NIST Standard RBAC model in OWL and then discuss how the OWL constructions can be extended to model attribute-based RBAC or, more generally, attribute-based access control.

 • 156564 bytes

-owl, rbac, security, semantic web
+ai, knowledge graph, ontology, owl, rbac, security, semantic web, semantic

 InProceedings

-Downloads: 3267 downloads
+Downloads: 3414 downloads

 UMBC ebiquity